Colin Turkington: West Surrey Racing (2017–2024)

 For 2017, Turkington once again re-joined the outfit headed by Dick Bennetts; the source of his previous two championship victories.
 He joined Andrew Jordan and Rob Collard in a trio of BMW 125i M Sports - the car was a development from when Turkington won the 2014 championship.

-Turkington collided with Matt Neal off the startline at the season opener at Brands Hatch, but salvaged a 9th-place finish in Race 2 from the back of the grid after a last-gasp move on Michael Epps.
+Turkington collided with Matt Neal off the startline at the season opener at Brands Hatch, but salvaged a ninth-place finish in Race 2 from the back of the grid after a last-gasp move on Michael Epps.
 He finished second in Race 3 behind teammate Andrew Jordan.
-During the year, the Ulsterman took 4 race wins, including the 100th BTCC win for BMW at Thruxton.
-He went into the final round battling for the championship with Ashley Sutton, his replacement at Team BMR.
+During the year, the Ulsterman took four race wins, including the 100th BTCC win for BMW at Thruxton.
+He went into the final round battling for the championship with his replacement at Team BMR, Ashley Sutton.
 Despite the title fight going down to the final race, his hopes ended when he collided with Mat Jackson early in the race, meaning he finished the year as runner-up.

+In 2018, Turkington would become champion again, beating Tom Ingram to take his third title, despite winning only a single race all season.

+The 2019 season saw Turkington claim five race victories, but looked set to be beaten to the title by Halford Yuasa Racing driver Dan Cammish.
+However, with two laps to go in the final race of the season at Brands Hatch, Cammish suffered a brake failure, resulting in a collsion with the outside wall.
+As a result, Turkington won his record equalling fourth BTCC title, a record shared at the time with Andy Rouse, and subsequently Ashley Sutton.

 Turkington during his 500th BTCC race at Snetterton in 2022.

 In early 2025, Turkington confirmed his absence from the grid for the following season.